BC Shipping News - Volume 9, Issue 1

 Cargo Logistics: Nanaimo’s BC Vehicle Processing Centre…By Laurie Jones…“The BCVPC will be an ongoing economic driver for Nanaimo, employing up to 60 people from the city and creating work for longshore teams, trucking and barge companies…”

 Ports & Terminals: Port of Hamilton: A story of sustainability and growth…By Captain Georges LaRoche…It is imperative to sustainability that we look at the North American maritime industry not only as separate regions, but also just as importantly as a single industry spanning the entire continent.
+Expressions Dental as well as Commercial Painting & Renovations Ltd. Exterior, Interior and Commercial Painting Contractors help us make this website possible.

 Aids to Navigation: Canadian Hydrographic Service…Enabling Canada’s economy through safe and efficient navigation…By David Prince…As the water levels are always changing, it is essential to correct survey data by reducing the depths collected by removing the tide component from the survey data, so that the chart can be referenced to a common low water datum.